 If Rajan raises rates further, he might not do so dramatically.
 On Friday, he noted that a weak economy can provide a "cushion in terms of disinflationary processes at work but also will give us an incentive to then perhaps look to putting greater emphasis on reviving the growth of the economy."

 India grew at 4.4 percent in the June quarter, its worst pace in four years.

 NOT LOOKING FOR 'LIKES'

 Indian markets took the policy badly, with bonds and stocks plunging and dragging the rupee down with them only a day after a Fed-fuelled rally.
 Still, in recent weeks the rupee has recovered some of its losses and the sense of crisis surrounding the currency has eased for now.

 Traders said the 10-year government bond yield - which jumped 39 basis points on Friday - could rise close to 20 basis points this week, partly as the market factors in higher policy rates.

 Some Indian companies worried the higher rates could prove damaging.
 Many companies are struggling after the central bank's rupee measures supported the currency but dried up credit.

-"Industry is truly concerned about the policy rate hikes and their adverse impact on the investment sentiment," Srei Infrastructure Finance Ltd said in a statement.
+"Industry is truly concerned about the policy rate hikes and their adverse impact on the investment sentiment," Srei Infrastructure Finance Ltd

 Finance Minister P. Chidambaram, who has in the past pushed for pro-growth monetary policy, did not make any public comment on Friday, although several ministry insiders said they were understanding of the challenge Rajan faces.